 In our research for our Icelandic honeymoon, we have come across so many interesting things about this wonderful country.

-Most of this info came from WhyGoIceland.com and I was so fascinated by all the facts that I just had to share some of them with yall!
+Most of this info came from WhyGoIceland.com's list of 25 fun facts about Iceland, and I was so fascinated by all the facts that I just had to share some of them with yall!

 Just yesterday, there was an article in the paper about how Iceland is taking submissions over the next few months for new names.

 . . . in order to make it more tourist friendly.